DroidZeroCodes/Payroll_System/README.md

 To use the application, simply run the `mph-payrollsys.jar` file.

-* You will thereby be prompted to login by entering your username and password.
+* You will thereby be prompted to log in by entering your username and password.
-  * Check the files at database/UserCredentials to see the dummy credentials that can be used to login.
+  * Check the files at database/UserCredentials to see the dummy credentials that can be used to log in.
 You can choose the user role you want to login as:
     * IT Admin,
     * HR Admin,
     * Payroll Admin, and
     * Employee.
-  * If you want to login as a new user, the _only option currently available_ is to request the IT admin to create an account.
+  * If you want to log in as a new user, the _only option currently available_ is to request the IT admin to create an account.
     * Check the [IT Admin section](#user-management) on how to create another user.
-* Once logged in, the system will determine your role based on you registered account.
+* Once logged in, the system will determine your role based on your registered account.

 ## Regular Employee
 Once you are logged in as a regular employee, you will be able to view your